Belladone-Bzz/Belladone-Bzz/README.md

-### Hello there !
-My name is Marine
+###### Hello there ! :smile_cat: My name is Marine

 Formerly a biology teacher, I am now training in computer science.
 A vast world of creativity and possibility has opened up to me, and it's amazing !
-The sea air and sunshine of Marseille keep me company when I'm coding.
+The sea air :ocean: and sunshine :sunny: of Marseille keep me company when I'm coding.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=Belladone-Bzz&show_icons=true)